labring/sealos/docs/4.0/docs/cloud/local-deploy/index.md

 5. Deploy the `casdoor & auth-service` component.
 6. Deploy the `desktop` component.
 7. Deploy the `app` component.
+8. Deploy the `user` component.
-8. Deploy the `terminal` application.
+9. Deploy the `terminal` application.
-9. Deploy the `deploy-manager` application.
+10. Deploy the `deploy-manager` application.